osdiab/spaceinitiative/README.md

 # The stack

-This site runs on Rubinius on the Puma webserver.
+This site runs on Ruby on the Puma webserver.
+Puma is multithreaded, which is nice for performance, but otherwise it's transparent throughout the development process.
+Should be pretty easy to use :)

-I chose Rubinius because it provides true multithreading and good performance, which means that it can in theory serve pages more efficiently than MRI (the reference Ruby interpreter) can using a multithreaded web server like Puma.
-Whether or not it makes an appreciable difference in a project like this is yet to be seen, but I thought it would be interesting to see how a different Ruby implementation would perform :)

 # Happy developing!